mhmchung/GRE-Prep/README.md

 ## Data

-Starter word list is in `src/data/words.json`.
+Word list in `src/data/words.json`.

-You can replace it with your own list of words (strings).
-Definitions come from WordNet via `wordpos` + `wordnet-db` (client-side).
+Feel free to replace it with your own list of words (strings).

-## Licences / attributions

-- WordNet is provided by Princeton University under the WordNet licence.
-- The app code in this repo is MIT (you can choose another licence).